 Now of course our current financial model has something to do with all of this as well.
 If there is one aspect of the economy which is thoroughly fascistic through and through, in a way that we can all agree on (except “the economy” and their pet “economists”), it’s the current financial/banking system.
 “How’s that so-called democracy working out for you guys?
 Awesome.”
 This has been going on for a while actually, even though it’s become more deep and blatant since the establishment of worldwide fiat currency and central banking in the World War eras.
 A good book to read to get the history of it is Rothbard’s “A History of Money and Banking In The United States”.
 Even if you’re not down with Rothbard on the whole, this was a master work.

 One of the things that the bankers and money masters have been doing since forever is trying to rob people of their savings and discourage saving in general.
 One reason is that this makes people more dependent on steady income, disciplining workers.
 Another is that it destroys any capital accumulation outside of the class of insiders (“the economy”).
-If you need to capitalize your business you have to go to a limited group of people with nearly unlimited power to give out money.
+If you need to capitalise your business you have to go to a limited group of people with nearly unlimited power to give out money.
 And the price of capital is kept artificially high.
-Right now, the old cliché goes, 1 in 10 businesses that start, survive.
-The main reason given for the failure of the 9 out of 10 is “cash flow”.
+Right now, the old cliché goes, one in ten businesses that start, survive.
+The main reason given for the failure of the nine out of ten is “cash flow”.
 If your business is operating paycheck to paycheck, you are utterly dependent on the money masters, if something unexpected happens.

-It helps if you realize that in a fiat money scenario, the total amount of money in circulation = the total value of goods and services.
+It helps if you realise that in a fiat money scenario, the total amount of money in circulation equals the total value of goods and services.
 So your wealth is not a matter of an absolute number of dollars, but how many dollars you have in comparison to the whole.

 Make use of the following additional resources to expand knowledge and understanding of the topic covered in this unit.